thavixt/homepage/README.md

 # Your home page

-Set the `homepage.komlosidev.net` URL as your home page, and customize it to you liking!
+Set the `https://homepage.komlosidev.net` URL as your home page, and customize it to you liking!

 ## Features:

 - [ ] calendar
 - [ ] light/dark theme
 - [ ] local settings
+- [ ] localization with react-i18n
 - [ ] notes
-- [ ] site statistics
-  - clicks on the site
-  - background images seen
-  - `things` created/deleted/pinned/unpinned/etc
 - [ ] timer/reminder
+- [x] bookmarks with import/export
 - [x] dynamic background
-- [x] bookmarks with import/export
+- [x] site statistics
 - [x] todo list
 - [x] weather widget

-Ideas to consider:
-- [ ] delete the "frequently used resources" section in favour of default pinned bookmarks?
-- [ ] i18n with react-i18n, genetate some locale files with ai and/or a gh action?

 ### Made with